5 Nutritious Holiday Food Choices You May Not Have Considered

 The high amount of protein in turkey as compared to low levels of fat means that it has the ability to fill you up while stabilizing insulin levels and maintaining lean muscle mass.
 This makes it a good choice for diabetics.
-For more details, click here.

-Enjoy Your Holiday and Party Meals
+Enjoy Your Holiday Meals

 The holiday season only comes once a year and by all means, you should enjoy it.
-But instead of indulging in every dish presented, try to have a little restraint and make healthier choices.
+But instead of indulging in every dish at once, try to have a little restraint and make healthier choices.
 You will feel much better after the New Year is rung in and you are left with distant memories of buffets and parties and holiday events.

 What special treats do you have planned for your holiday meals?
 Which of these holiday super-foods do you include in your celebrations?
 Do you have any special family recipes?
 Please share!